 Interesting boutiques line Columbus Avenue in the West ‘70s, and you’ll find a good number of retailers on Broadway, including Century 21 near the south end of the neighborhood.

 Shopping at Zabar’s can’t be beaten.
-The 80-year-old institution is loved by Upper West Siders –– patrons travel near and far for the spot’s delicacies.
+Upper West Siders love the 80-year-old institution –– patrons travel near and far for the spot’s delicacies.

 The American Museum of Natural History lies in the heart of the neighborhood, as does the Historical Society, and the Mannes School of Music, with the Museum of Art & Design and The American Folk Art Museum, is near Columbus Circle, while Symphony Space is located toward 96th Street.

 Subway lines run on Central Park West and Broadway, offering more options than the sardine-like trains across town, making for a more pleasant commute.